 I wanted to surprise my family with something a little different, but still make sure that it would be a fabulous flavor, too.
 After all, I didn’t want to run the risk of ruining a good ham on Easter.
 They can be pretty pricey, so I will go to great lengths to choose the perfect one for whatever holiday we’re celebrating.
 Because, for us, we pretty much have ham for Christmas, Easter, and even birthday dinners, too.

-That’s why I decided to check out a few ideas online to see what new ham glaze recipe ideas were out there.
+That’s why I decided to check out a few ideas online to see if I could find the best ham glaze recipe ideas out there.

 Have you seen these beautiful ham glaze recipes?
 Seriously, my mouth was watering just at the sight of these tasty selections and I could hardly wait to share them with you.
 After researching all sorts of ham recipes and ingredients, I narrowed the search down to only 7.
 These are the tastiest and most beautiful hams I could find.
-Check out my top 7 ham glaze recipes I know your family will love:
+Check out the best ham glaze recipes I found that I know your family will love, too.

 Apricot and Macadamia Crusted Ham